Table of Contents

 - promotion involves a lottery which is conducted via a website hosted or advertised in the ACT.

 You are only required to have a permit for a ‘major trade lottery’.
 This is where the total prize pool value is greater than $5,000.

 You are only required to have a permit for a ‘major trade lottery’.
 This is where the total prize pool value is greater than $5,000.
 Furthermore, the Northern Territory has a piggyback scheme where no permit will be required if you hold a permit in any other state or territory.

 Applying for Trade Promotion Permits

-The trade promotion permit application process in NSW, the ACT, the NT and SA can be a relatively straight forward process.
+The trade promotion permit or authority application process in NSW, the ACT, the NT and SA can be a relatively straight forward process.
 However, you will need to have organised all the relevant information.
 Your terms and conditions will first need to be compliant with the requirements in each state or territory.
-This is crucial because it is common for regulators to refuse to issue a permit until any non-compliant terms and conditions be amended.
+This is crucial because it is common for regulators to refuse to issue a permit until you amend any non-compliant terms and conditions.
 To ensure that your terms and conditions are compliant, cross-check with the relevant laws or ask a legal professional for advice.

 If you are planning on running a trade promotion competition, you will need to check the relevant laws for each state.
-You may need to acquire a permit if your promotion will be in:
+As a result, you may need to acquire a permit or authority if your promotion is in: